 The quad fin setup creates speed on those smaller days.
 With the manoeuvrability of a twin fin and the line holding capabilities of a thruster, the quad setup quickly rose to fame.

 If you’re after speed and power turns this is the setup you’re after.
-To check out some awesome quad fins from our store click HERE.
+Check out the awesome quad fin collection in the store.